Devonav/lab7/README.md

-The output should have a similar output:
+The output should have a similar output below:
 array1:
 7: # of times 7 is swapped
 13: # of times 13 is swapped